queeksm/Tic-Tac-Toe/README.md

 Instructions are also optionally available in-game in case you forget!

-## 🥂 Contributing
+## 🥂 Contributions, Issues and Forking

-Contributions, issues and feature requests are more than welcome!<br />If you have any problems running or setting up the game, please do check out the [issues page.](https://github.com/queeksm/Enumerable-methods/issues)
+Contributions, issues and feature requests are more than welcome!

+If you have any problems running or setting up the game, please do check out the [issues page.](https://github.com/queeksm/Enumerable-methods/issues)

 If you want to make your own changes, modifications or improvements, go ahead and Fork it!
 1. Fork it (https://github.com/queeksm/Tic-Tac-Toe/fork)